 In the volume-to-volume retrieval task, cosine similarity is used to rank reference volumes by their proximity to a query volume in a shared latent space.
 The latent embeddings are generated by a vision encoder trained with a contrastive learning framework to align semantic features across volumes.
 Relevance between the query and retrieved volumes is measured based on the overlap of their abnormality labels.
 The experiments are conducted on both the internal and external validation to ensure robustness under different distributions.

 As shown in Table~\ref{tab:volume2volume}, our method achieves superior performance, which can be attributed to the cross-modal interaction module proposed in this study.
 By constructing the CMKB as a bridge for image-text features, our method effectively projects features into a shared space, significantly reducing the discrepancies between the image and text modalities.
-Furthermore, contrastive learning is employed to align the image and text features, allowing the model to capture highly discriminative semantic information from images.
 As a result, our method delivers outstanding performance in the volume-to-volume retrieval task.